 - Be prepared for negotiations.
 Unlike selling a house, there’s no accurate predictor of a land’s resale value.
 It can depend as much on the state and local economy as it will current market value and location.
 Land buyers are a bit more savvy than homebuyers, and they’re much more interested in long term resale value ten or more years down the road than residential house buyers.

-- Don’t price to sell.
+- Price to sell.
 Because negotiations are inevitable, your typical land investor is already expecting to haggle over price.
-If your property is actually worth $125,000 and you price it at $100,000, don’t be surprised if it sits on the market at that price for well over a year.
-To ensure you get full market value for your land, price it at a mark-up of at least 10 percent more.
+To ensure you get full market value for your land, price it at the correct price to attract buyers.

 - Understand zoning laws and additional fees.
 If commercial permits are permitted for your parcel, you can frequently command a much higher asking price.
 Don’t necessarily include tax, utilities and closing costs in your end price.
 They can sometimes account for almost 10 percent of the sale.